dhruvmisra/SugarizerDynamicTutorial/src/assets/VueJS/step8.md

 Funny isn't it?

-As an exercise, look what happens when you do not provide a second parameter to the constructor.
+As an exercise, look what happens when you do not provide a palette title.

 # Customize the palette content